-I was raised in Berkeley and completed an Associate's Degree in Nursing at XXXX College - Oakland, CA. I am working towards my Bachelor of Science Degree in the ADN- to BSN Program at XXXX State University and graduating in 2012.
-I hope to enroll in your highly esteemed Master's Administration Program at California State University XXXX because of its convenient location and the spectacular reputation the program.
+I was raised in Berkeley and completed an associate degree in nursing at XXXX College - Oakland, CA. I am working towards my Bachelor of Science in the ADN- to BSN Program at XXXX State University and graduating in 2012.
+I hope to enroll in your highly esteemed master's Administration Program at California State University XXXX because of its convenient location and the spectacular reputation of the program.
 I am especially interested in researching the areas of teenage pregnancy prevention in populations with high incidence.
-As a black woman who is especially concerned about the need to serve the black community and to help minority groups to respond to their most pressing challenges, I want to work as a nurse educator helping to educate vulnerable girls from African-American and other minority groups about the need to avoid teenage pregnancies.
-I also want to help those who are already pregnant to become more fully aware of the range of options available to them, to allow them to make these critical decisions based on an informed perspective, and to help those teenagers that decide to carry the baby to term to do so in a healthy way, and to prepare themselves for motherhood.
+As a Black woman who is especially concerned about the need to serve the Black community and to help minority groups to respond to their most pressing challenges, I want to work as a nurse educator helping to educate vulnerable girls from African American and other minority groups about the need to avoid teenage pregnancies.
+I also want to help those who are already pregnant to become more fully aware of the range of options available to them, to allow them to make these critical decisions based on an informed perspective, and to help those teenagers that decide to carry the baby to term to do so in a healthy way and to prepare themselves for motherhood.
 As a nurse educator, I look forward to teaching pregnant women and their families what to expect in the delivery process and how to best prepare for this complex challenge.

 I want to thank you for considering my application to your program.

 MSN Nurse Educator Personal Purpose